 Al Browning (post 7, 2012-2013, 2013-2016)

-Promotes water quality testing and education.
-Lives in Berrien County, GA.
+Promoted water quality testing and education.
+Lived in Berrien County, GA.

 In August 2012 at a water quality certification training he helped organize and present, Al Browning remarked: